Circuitscape/Omniscape.jl/docs/src/usage.md

 #### `project_name`
 The name of the project to use.
 This string will be appended as a prefix to all output files.

-#### `normalize`
+#### `calc_flow_potential`
 One of `true, false`.
-Specify whether to normalize current maps by flow potential.
+Specify whether to calculate flow potential.

 #### `write_raw_currmap`
 One of `true, false`.
 Specify whether to save the raw current map (prior to normailization by flow potential) as output.

 #### `write_normalized_currmap`
 One of `true, false`.
 Specify whether to save the normalized current map as output.
+Normalized current is calculated as raw current divided by flow potential.

 #### `write_flow_potential`
 One of `true, false`.
 Specify whether to save the raw flow potential map as output.